Nuclear chief: Russia’s Chernobyl seizure risked accident

 Responding to public concerns about the risks of nuclear power during wars, Grossi told reporters the problem was “not nuclear energy.
 The problem is the war.”

-Anna reported from Lviv, Ukraine.
+Anna reported from Kyiv, Ukraine.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine